 The Otolaryngology Residency Program is conducted in two hospitals - Strong Memorial Hospital with 750 beds and Highland Hospital with 220 beds as well as an otolaryngology imaging lab and UR Medicine Otolaryngology, a practice managed by faculty members with facilities near the hospitals and in a high-traffic suburban location.
 Our Clinton Woods Clinic, Sawgrass Surgical Center, Wilmot Cancer Institute and our Academic Offices at Strong also support our program.

 - Our residents see cases generated from approximately 40,000 outpatient private visits and 2,800 outpatient clinic visits per year.

 - Surgery volume resulting from this approaches 4,200 surgical cases, which the residents participate in throughout the year.

 - A full spectrum of clinical cases is available for teaching, and residents finishing the program perform approximately 1,800 cases as operating surgeons.

-All residents receive the opportunity to participate in the medical and surgical care of all types of ENT surgeries for all staff and private cases.
-Attending surgeons are available for operating room and clinic coverage on a daily basis, and the same applies for consultative and emergency services throughout the day and night.
-Direct supervision is always provided to residents under our program.
+- Attending surgeons are available for operating room and clinic coverage on a daily basis, as well as for consultative and emergency services throughout the day and night.
+Direct supervision is always provided to residents in our program.